Movement for Responsible Mobility

 We are working to offer and improve recycling solutions in all our markets, e.g. by jointly establishing or advising industry solutions and by contacting recycling companies directly.
-The recycling economy pillar also includes the development of new packaging and transport concepts.
+The circular economy pillar also includes the development of new packaging and transport concepts.

 Remanufacturing of eBike drives

-Repairability and easy maintenance are two of our most important criteria in product development and essential cornerstones of a functioning recycling economy.
+Repairability and easy maintenance are two of our most important criteria in product development and essential cornerstones of a functioning circular economy.
 We provide independent bicycle retailers with the knowledge and tools to carry out maintenance and minor repairs to the drive unit.
 Bosch eBike drive units that are replaced free of charge under warranty and goodwill are reconditioned, which means that the drives are technically overhauled and, after a final test, are made available to the customer again with full functionality.

 Recycling eBike batteries

 Once a battery has reached the end of its lifetime, it must be disposed of appropriately.
 We would urge the users of our eBike systems to take defective or disused batteries to their local specialist dealer, who will ensure they are disposed of in the appropriate manner.
 Appropriate recycling practices save resources and valuable raw materials are returned to the materials cycle.
-Bosch eBike Systems supports new and sustainable recycling methods.
-The efficiency of recovery depends on the recycling process.
-New recycling processes can have a recycling efficiency of over 90%.

 New packaging and transport concepts